 More on Indian Mythology and Spirituality here

-‘Love is love is love; doesn’t hold true after all, for myths make social codes.
+‘Love is love; doesn’t hold true after all, for myths make social codes.
 Brahma’s love for Saraswati is deemed wrong as a father’s sexual love for his daughter and as a creator’s egoistic love for his creation.
 This queasy story serves as a reminder that certain kinds of ‘love’ exist in men, no matter how wrong these might seem.
-But most importantly, it issues a stern warning that there is always a price to pay – either the loss of pride (head), power (of creation) or complete social ostracism.
+But most importantly, it issues a stern warning that there is always a price to pay – either the loss of pride (head), power (of creation), or complete social ostracism.